aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 };

 // option 1: use a construct
-new KubernetesResource(this, 'hello-kub', {
+new KubernetesManifest(this, 'hello-kub', {
   cluster,
   manifest: [ deployment, service ]
 });

 // or, option2: use `addResource`
-cluster.addResource('hello-kub', service, deployment);
+cluster.addManifest('hello-kub', service, deployment);
 ```

 ##### Kubectl Environment